 The Government Information Disclosure Ordinance was revised on April 3, 2019, and was enforced starting on May 15 of the same year.
-The revised Ordinance consists of 6 chapters and 56 articles.
+The revised Ordinance consists of six chapters and 56 articles.
 It greatly expanded the provision contents from the former Ordinance, including expansion of the scope of disclosure, clarification of subjects and responsibilities of disclosure, and refinement of procedures.
-The chapter structure after the revision is:

-Chapter 1: General rules (Articles 1 through 9)

-Chapter 2: Subjects and scope of disclosure (Articles 10 through 18)

-Chapter 3: Voluntary disclosure (Articles 19 through 26)

-Chapter 4: Disclosure by disclosure request (Articles 27 through 45)

-Chapter 5: Supervision and security (Articles 46 through 53)

-Chapter 6: Appendix (Articles 54 through 56).
-Main revisions include clarification of the fundamental rule to always disclose in principle (Article 5), expansion of the scope of voluntary disclosure (Articles 19 through 21, 26), clarification of the subject responsible for information disclosure (Article 10), refinement of provisions regarding disclosure procedure in response to disclosure request (Article 33, etc.).
+The chapter structure after the revision is: Chapter 1: General rules (Articles 1 through 9) Chapter 2: Subjects and scope of disclosure (Articles 10 through 18) Chapter 3: Voluntary disclosure (Articles 19 through 26) Chapter 4: Disclosure by disclosure request (Articles 27 through 45) Chapter 5: Supervision and security (Articles 46 through 53) Chapter 6: Appendix (Articles 54 through 56).
+Main revisions include clarification of the fundamental rule to always disclose in principle (Article 5), expansion of the scope of voluntary disclosure (Articles 19 through 21, 26), clarification of the subject responsible for information disclosure (Article 10). refinement of provisions regarding disclosure procedure in response to disclosure request (Article 33, etc.).

-In recent years, the State Council has been distributing the "notification of the summary for government information disclosure activity" to each province, self-governing district, direct-controlled municipality, committee of each division of the State Council, and organization under direct control every year and instructing them to thoroughly promote the contents.
-In the said notification in April of 2019, they have stipulated to reinforce the implementation of the Ordinance contents, etc., such as reinforcement of training for government employees, in response to the enforcement of the new Ordinance, and they request each division of the State Council to formulate the information disclosure standards for key administrative information fields in the future.
+In recent years, the State Council has been distributing the "notification of the summary for government information disclosure activity" to each province, selfgoverning district, direct-controlled municipality, committee of each division of the State Council, and organization under direct control every year and instructing them to thoroughly promote the contents.